publicocean0/bon/README.md

 <package_name>[<[filter]>]
 ```
-The sub dependencies of the packages are automatically injected.
+The sub dependencies of the package are automatically injected.
 The filter is optional and permits to filter the resources of that package.